westpark/wallball/docs/setting_up.rst

 * Run a terminal prompt

-* If there isn't one, create a directory called `work-in-progress`
+* If there isn't one, create a directory called `work`

 * Inside that directory, create a directory called `wallball`